Process management

 • You can edit the existing Process and then click Save to update it and keep it active.

-• You can turn the Active toggle at the top of the page on or off to control whether the Process is accessible to customers.
+• You can turn the Active toggle at the top of the page on or off to control whether the Process is accessible to end users.

 • You can delete the Process by clicking the More options button at the top of the page, then clicking Delete Process.